 Incoming freshman and transfer students register during the orientation sessions that precede each semester.
 All students are expected to preregister with their advisors and to register on the dates specified on the University Calendar.
-Additional information on registration procedures and the exact dates of the orientation sessions can be obtained from the Admissions Office or the Registrar's Office.
+Additional information on registration procedures and the exact dates of the orientation sessions can be obtained from the Admissions Office or the Student Services Center.